 If people are sensitive to smoke or poison ivy, they are advised to take precautions such as not entering the park during the burn and if they live in the nearby community, they should close all doors and windows.

 Parks will be closed to vehicles on the day of the burn.
 In addition, sections of the park being burned will be closed to cyclists and pedestrians in order to protect park visitors and to reduce the risk to visitors and their dogs.
+Please keep dogs on-leash in all on-leash areas, especially near burn areas.
 It will be safe to walk through areas of the park that are not being burned.

 Traditional and prescribed burns are scheduled at a time of year when birds are not nesting and before hibernating animals emerge.
-Burn sites are intentionally planned to be small and patchy to allow for wildlife and insect refuge areas, and to preserve unburned areas for overwintering insects, such as pollinators.
+Burn sites are intentionally planned to be small and patchy to allow for wildlife and insect refuge areas, and to preserve unburned areas for overwintering insects.
 Large cavity trees that may be home to wildlife are also protected from burning by creating a fire break at the base of the tree.

-Immediately prior to burning a site, staff will perform a wildlife sweep.
-This is achieved by lining up staff the length of the site and walk in a line across the site.
-Through this method, they create ground vibration and movement that encourages wildlife to return to their underground nests safe from the heat of the fire or to leave the site.
-This also gives the opportunity for staff to observe for any wildlife, people or dogs in the area before ignition.
+Immediately prior to burning a site, staff and volunteers in collaboration with Turtle Protectors (Mishiikenh Gizhaasowin) will perform a wildlife sweep.
+This is achieved by lining up the length of the site and walking in a line across the site.
+Through this method, they create ground vibration, noise and movement that encourages wildlife to return to their underground nests safe from the heat of the fire or to leave the site.
+This also gives the opportunity for staff to observe for any slow-moving wildlife and remove them from the site, create burn breaks around turtle nests, people or dogs in the area before ignition.

 Post-burn, the continued management of the burn sites is important.
 Invasive species are opportunists and may attempt to grow into a newly burned site before the native plants in the seedbank have a chance to grow and fill the space.
 City staff will monitor the burn sites and plan for the management of invasive species as required.
 Monitoring the sites is an important way of determining both the short-term and long-term success of a site.

-The success of the burn is determined by City staff trained in ecosystem management, the Fire Boss, and leading experts from the Ministry of Natural Resources and Forestry (MNRF) and the Toronto and Region Conservation Authority (TRCA).
+The success of the burn is monitored by a Technical Advisory Committee (TAC), which consists of City staff trained in ecosystem restoration, the Fire Boss, Registered Professional Foresters, Indigenous Land Stewardship Circle, local naturalists, and leading expert botanists from the Ministry of Natural Resources and Forestry (MNRF) and the Toronto and Region Conservation Authority (TRCA).

 According to the TRCA 2019 High Park Biological Inventory Report, High Park has 75 naturally occurring plant species of regional conservation concern with 23 of those being regionally rare.
 Most of these 23 plants are associated with the oak woodland and savannah habitats in High Park.
 The report also noted that the populations of some of these rare species are recovering in the burned areas after a steep decline through the 20th century.
 Some of these species include Wild Lupine, Canada Hawkweed and Cylindrical Blazing Star.